tc39/proposal-object-from-entries/README.md

     // compare existing functionality: new Map(Object.entries(obj))

+This transformation may be simple for other map-like objects as well:

+    const query = Object.fromEntries(new URLSearchParams('foo=bar&baz=qux'));

 ### Object from any collection type

-There’s no single correct definition for what it means to construct a POJO from an iterable, but any iterable can be converted to entries.
+There’s no single correct definition for what it means to construct a POJO from an iterable, but any iterable can be converted to entries, whether directly (using `Array.prototype.entries`, etc) or indirectly (arbitrary mapping).

     const arr = [ { name: 'Alice', age: 40 }, { name: 'Bob', age: 36 } ];
     const obj = Object.fromEntries(arr.map(({ name, age }) => [ name, age ]));